Matthew Wong at the Albertina Museum, Vienna

 But despite being highly decorative and pleasant to look at, there's a haunting aspect to many of the works.
 A small, seemingly powerless and isolated figure can be seen in some of the colourful landscapes, usually born of the artist’s imagination–in contrast with Van Gogh’s depiction of actual views outside his window.

-Wong was a self-taught painter, born in Toronto in 1984, raised partly in Hong Kong.
+Wong was largely a self-taught painter, much like Van Gogh.
+He was born in Toronto in 1984 and raised partly in Hong Kong.
 With a keen interest in photography, cinema and media, he only started painting in 2016.
-Sadly, he spent his short life battling depression, and he died by suicide in 2019.
-He left behind an astounding oeuvre of 1,300 art works.

 The exhibition runs until 19th June, 2025.